 What happens to your auto insurance coverage after a license suspension?

-If your license is suspended, you won’t immediately lose your auto insurance coverage.
+You won’t immediately lose your auto insurance coverage if your license is suspended.
 This is because insurance follows the car and not the driver.
 While you will likely have coverage until the end of the policy’s term, you will eventually lose coverage.
-If there are other drivers who are listed in the policy, you will need to be removed from the policy in order for them to retain coverage.
+If other drivers are listed in the policy, you will need to be removed from the policy to retain coverage.

 Why can’t I get a license in another state if my license is suspended?